ejulio/tucows/README.md

 4. [x] SQL Query

 ```
-with recursive cte as (
+with recursive graph_traversal as (
 	select
         graph_id,
 		from_id,